Tips & Tricks for Climbers

 American Prussik systemAn alternative leg system for prussikking, which

-uses marginally more cord but seems a lot more efficient in most situations.
+uses marginally more cord but seems to me to be a lot more efficient in most situations.

 It provides you with a single strand of cord for each foot, rather than a